tedmoore/schelp2/docs/Classes/View.md

 | `bounds` | A Rect or a Point describing size and position of the new View.
 If a Point is given, its coordinates will denote the view's size, while the view's position will be (0,0).
 Position is measured relative to the parent's top-left corner. |

 ### `globalKeyDownAction`
  A settable class variable containing an object (e.g. an instance of Function or FunctionList) which is evaluated (i.e. [value](../Classes/Object.md#-value) method is called on it) whenever a key is pressed, independently of keyboard focus.
-See also [#-addAction](#-addaction).
+See also [addAction](#addaction).
 When the action object is evaluated, it is passed the following arguments: view, char, modifiers, unicode, keycode, key.
 ### `globalKeyUpAction`
  A settable class variable containing an object (e.g. an instance of Function or FunctionList) which is evaluated (i.e. [value](../Classes/Object.md#-value) method is called on it) whenever a key is released, independently of keyboard focus.
-See also [#-addAction](#-addaction).
+See also [addAction](#addaction).
 When the action object is evaluated, it is passed the following arguments: view, char, modifiers, unicode, keycode.
 ### `currentDrag`
  A class variable holding the content of the current drag.
 It is set by beginDrag.
 ### `currentDragString`